 Statutory Employee Accruals - International Financial Accounting Standards require that the cost of providing employee benefits, including paid leave, should be recognised in the period in which the benefit is earned by the employee rather than when it is paid or payable.
 The extraordinary demands placed on the organisation by the Olympic Torch relay, the Olympics and the European football tournament during the summer months resulted in difficulty for staff to take their full leave entitlement.
 The Chief Officer Team agreed that those officers and staff affected by annual leave restrictions during this time would be able to automatically carry five days leave forward and up to ten days if agreed by the individual's Director.
-This has resulted in significantly higher charge from the NYPCC for statutory employee accruals in 2012/13 compared to the previous year.
+This has resulted in a significantly higher charge from the NYPCC for statutory employee accruals in 2012/13 compared to the previous year.

 Agency - money set aside for particular activities which have not been completed in this financial year resulted in an underspend. £300k of the unused funds will be carried forward to 2013/14 to facilitate work on service requirements and service reconfiguration.
-This saving is offset by a corresponding transfer to reserves to facilitate the carry forward.